RiasKlein/MonsterLookup/README.md

 ## The Future of the System

 * More monster entries will be included over time.
-* A basic generator utility is now available to ease the monster creation process.
-A generator with more functionality is being worked on.
+* Basic generator utilities are now available to assist in the monster creation process.